GorillaNation/pipestash/README.markdown

 Pipestash is a tool which will read lines from stdin, format them as logstash `json\_event` events, and throw them into a redis list for consumption by a logstash agent.

-Support for other backends is not planned, but if you would like to submit patches, I'm willing to take a look, however this should be simple enough for you to just write your own :)
+Support for other backends is not planned, but if you would like to submit a pull request, I'm willing to take a look, however this should be simple enough for you to just write your own :)

-Additionally, support for other redis types is not currently planned, but I'll accept patches.
+Additionally, support for other redis types is not currently planned, but I'll entertain pull requests

 # command line arguments

-	-o | --output TYPE
+	-t | --type TYPE

-the output type. defaults to redis, which is also the only type :)
+the type to add to the json\_event. has no default and is a required argument.

-	-u | --url REDIS_URL
+	-r | --redis-url REDIS_URL

 the URL of the redis server/database to write events to.
 Defaults to `redis://localhost:6379/0`

-	-k | --key KEY

-the redis key to write events to. defaults to `logstash`

-	-K | --key-type KEYTPE

-the redis key type.
-Defaults to list, which is also the only currently supported key type.

 	-T | --tags tag1 [tag2] [...]